Boulboulouboule/docker/php7_apache/symfony/readme.md

-# Here is a container containing PHP7 and all the symfony essential php extensions
+# PHP7 and all the symfony essential php extensions

 ## How to use it ?